What does the Bible say about Jesus and Christianity?

 And oh so obviously, all this stuff truly did ‘come to pass’!

 Acts also offers very important ‘threads’ that connect the contents of the individual ‘Epistles of Paul’ (that are discussed next).
 It is presumed to have been written after the Epistles of Paul.
-But look, it is very clear from small differences between them, that the writer of Acts has NOT read the Epistles.
+But look, it is very clear from small differences between them, that the writer of Acts had NOT read the Epistles.
 Despite these differences, there are so many other instances of fine detail, that absolutely agree, between the two.
 The two documents are definitely ‘in sync’.
 And that is fascinating to me!
 Clearly, they are both parts of the whole ‘real deal’.

 Now your average atheist writer hasn’t got a ‘hope in hades’ of picking up this sort of stuff.
 The real evidence is just plain lost to them, because they can only concentrate on looking for the little negatives!